 - 21.13-1.
 Scope of Section.
 This section applies to all individuals and entities providing Gaming Services.
 The requirements of this Section are in addition to, and do not alter or amend any requirements imposed by the Oneida Vendor Licensing Law. - 21.13-2.
 Gaming Services License or Non-Gaming Services Permit Required. - (a) Gaming Services License.
-Any Gaming Services vendor providing gaming related contract goods or services as defined under Article VII(A) of the Compact to the Gaming Operation must possess a valid Gaming Services License. - (b) Non-Gaming Services Permit.
-Any vendor providing non-gaming related goods or services to the Gaming Operation must possess a valid Non-Gaming Services permit. - (c) Determinations regarding the issuance of a License or permit under this section shall be made by the Commission which may be subject to requests for reconsideration by the Gaming Services vendor within fourteen (14) business days of receipt by the Gaming Services vendor of the notice of License or permit determination. - 21.13-3.
+Any Gaming Services vendor providing Gaming related contract goods or services as defined under Article VII(A) of the Compact to the Gaming Operation shall possess a valid Gaming Services License. - (b) Non-Gaming Services Permit.
+Any vendor providing non-gaming related goods or services to the Gaming Operation shall possess a valid Non-Gaming Services permit. - (c) Determinations regarding the issuance of a License or permit under this section must be made by the Commission which may be subject to requests for reconsideration by the Gaming Services vendor within fourteen (14) business days of receipt by the Gaming Services vendor of the notice of License or permit determination. - 21.13-3.
 Approved Gaming Services Vendor List.
-The Commission shall maintain an updated and complete list of all Gaming Services vendors that possess current and valid Gaming Services Licenses or Non-Gaming Services permits from the Commission, which shall be known as the Approved License and Permit List.
+The Commission shall maintain an updated and complete list of all Gaming Services vendors that possess current and valid Gaming Services Licenses or Non-Gaming Services permits from the Commission, which is known as the Approved License and Permit List.
 Gaming Operations may only do business with vendors that possess valid and current Gaming Services Licenses or Non-Gaming Services permits and who appear on the Approved License and Permit List. - 21.13-4.
 Gaming Services License/Permit Application.
-Every Applicant for a License or permit shall file with the Commission a written application in the form prescribed by the Commission, duly executed and verified which shall provide and certify the following.
-Provided that, nongaming services vendors with less than two thousand five hundred dollars (\$2,500.00) in services for the prior fiscal year shall only be required to file a notice of doing business with the Commission. - (a) The Applicant's name and mailing address; - (b) The names and addresses of each officer or management official of the Applicant; - (c) A copy of the Applicant's articles of incorporation and by-laws, or if not a corporation, the Applicant's organizational documents; - (d) Identification of an agent of service for the Applicant; - (e) The name and address of each person having a direct or indirect financial interest in the Applicant; - (f) The nature of the License or permit applied for, describing the activity to be engaged in under the License or permit; - (g) Explicit and detailed disclosure of any criminal record, including any delinquent taxes owed to the United States, or any state, of the Applicant, any person involved in the organization, and any person of interest whose name appears or is required to appear on the application; - (h) Whether the Applicant is or has been licensed by the state of Wisconsin Office of
+Every Applicant for a License or permit shall file with the Commission a written application in the form prescribed by the Commission, duly executed and verified which must provide and certify the following.
+Provided that, Non-Gaming Services vendors with less than two thousand five hundred dollars (\$2,500.00) in services for the prior fiscal year are only required to file a notice of doing business with the Commission. - (a) The Applicant's name and mailing address; - (b) The names and addresses of each officer or management official of the Applicant; - (c) A copy of the Applicant's articles of incorporation and by-laws, or if not a corporation, the Applicant's organizational documents; - (d) Identification of an agent of service for the Applicant; - (e) The name and address of each person having a direct or indirect financial interest in the Applicant; - (f) The nature of the License or permit applied for, describing the activity to be engaged in under the License or permit;